ethereum/ethereum-org-website/src/content/developers/tutorials/the-graph-fixing-web3-data-querying/index.md

 ## The decentralized future

 GraphQL supports streams as well for newly incoming events.
-This is not yet fully supported by TheGraph, but it will be released soon.
+This is not yet fully supported by The Graph, but it will be released soon.

 One missing aspect though is still decentralization.
-TheGraph has future plans for eventually becoming a fully decentralized protocol.
+The Graph has future plans for eventually becoming a fully decentralized protocol.
 Those are two great articles explaining the plan in more detail:

 - https://thegraph.com/blog/the-graph-network-in-depth-part-1
 - https://thegraph.com/blog/the-graph-network-in-depth-part-2